Alvaro-Escalona/DIGITALIZACION_PROYECTO_3/Proyecto3/README.md

 ## 💡 Motivation

-In the era of **Digital Transformation**, the ability to process and understand technical documentation in multiple languages is a strategic asset. **Transversor PDF** was developed to solve a critical bottleneck in industrial and business environments: the friction of dealing with foreign-language technical manuals, contracts, and specifications.
+In the era of **Digital Transformation**, the ability to process and understand technical documentation in multiple languages is a strategic asset. **Transversor** was developed to solve a critical bottleneck in industrial and business environments: the friction of dealing with foreign-language technical manuals, contracts, and specifications.

 By automating the extraction and translation process while maintaining logical paragraph structures, this tool:
 * **Accelerates Decision-Making:** Reduces the time spent on manual translation.